Jialong6/namas-app/README.md

 # Namas Crystals App
-Repository for Namas Crystals App
+Repository for Namas Crystals App.
+An e-commerce platform using React (TypeScript) + Django + MySQL, offering dynamic product customization and real-time updates to elevate user shopping experiences

 ## How to run the project